Post updated on

-Hey, Athletic builders so happy to see you all made it to 2013!!!! safe.
+Hey, Athletic builders so happy to see all of you!!!!
 For most of you, January is not “get into shape“ month because you have been on the grind and most likely don’t stray too far away from it.
 I know that time is a big factor when it comes to working out so I have put together a metabolic workout stencil that you can play with to suit your training.
 This is a quick and simple way to get as much done in as little as possible.
 We all know life gets in the way but no matter what we go back to barbells and plates to play.

 What is metabolic training?